wilddeer/blog/posts/en/2013-11-28 – Nintendo DSi browser/index.md

 | *[CSS3 Test](http://css3test.com/)*    | Failed to run |
 {.key-value-table}

 Nintendo DSi is a portable gaming console with two screens.
-Bottom screen is a resistive touchscreen, the top one isn't.
-Console's UI and touchscreen qualities assume that you use it with a stylus.
+Bottom screen is a resistive touchscreen, the top one isn’t.
+Console’s UI and touchscreen qualities assume that you use it with a stylus.

-It's pretty underpowered, with a 133 MHz processor and just 16 Mb of RAM.
+It’s pretty underpowered, with a 133 MHz processor and just 16 Mb of RAM.
 Internet connection is done via WiFi.
-Console's browser is based on Opera (not Opera Mini, i.&nbsp;e. it doesn't proxy its traffic through Opera's serverside thingy).
+Console’s browser is based on Opera (not Opera Mini, i.&nbsp;e. it doesn’t proxy its traffic through Opera’s serverside thingy).

 There are two ways the browser can display a page.
 The first is for regular, not mobile-optimized sites.
 One of the screens is used to display a whole zoomed-out page, the other shows a zoomed-in highlighted area: